lavima/itf21215_examples/README.md

-# itf21215_examples
+# ITF21215 Computer Graphics and Virtual Environments
-Example code for ITF21215 Computer Graphics and Virtual Environments at Østfold University College
+Example code for ITF21215 Computer Graphics and Virtual Environments, a bachelor level computer science course at Østfold University College